 A cooling UK housing market has held back sector activity during 2019.
-Greater political clarity is expected to lift homebuyers' confidence from next year, supporting a modest rise in property transactions and new housing activity over the next two years.
+Greater political clarity, now a majority government is operating, is expected to lift homebuyers' confidence from next year, supporting a modest rise in property transactions and new housing activity over the next two years.